A continuous multiple hypothesis testing framework for optimal exoplanet detection: Introduction

 In the present work, we adopt a general parametric model encompassing exoplanets.
 The data is described by $n = 0$ to $n_{\mathrm{max}}$ parametrized signals, which we call components, as well as parametrized nuisance signals.
 In the case of exoplanets, the parameters of component $i$ are the orbital elements of planets $i$, and the nuisance signals parameters include instrument offsets (intercepts), linear trends due to stellar companions, parameters of the noise probability distribution, etc. Our aim is to determine how many components are present, with a desired accuracy on their parameters.

-The way we formalize this problem can be seen as an extension to the continuous case of the discrete Bayesian false discovery rate problem of \cite{muller2004, muller2006}.
+The way we formalize this problem can be seen as an extension to the continuous case of the discrete Bayesian false discovery rate problem of~\cite{muller2004, muller2006}.
 They consider a dataset that can potentially support $n$ out of $m$ discrete hypotheses $H_i$, $i=1..m$.
 Their goal is to find $n$, and a subset $S$ of $n$ indices such that the claim ``the $n$ hypotheses $H_i, i\in S$ are accepted as true'' is optimal in a certain sense.
 In our work, hypotheses are of the form: ``there are $n$ components, one with parameters in $\Theta_1$, one with parameters in $\Theta_2$..., one with parameters in $\Theta_n$'', where $\Theta_i$s are regions of the parameter space.
 If, for instance, the $\Theta_i$s are balls of fixed radius, their centre can be represented by a vector of continuous parameters, thus, informally speaking, as continuous indices.

 If among the chosen $(\Theta_i)_{i=1..n}$, $p$ of them do not contain the parameters of a component truly present, we count $p$ false detections.
-We consider two definitions of missed detections, made explicit in Section \ref{sec:mathprob}.
-To optimize the choice of $(\Theta_i)_{i=1..n}$, as in \cite{muller2004}, we adopt two Bayesian approaches.
+Conversely, if there are $q$ components truly present whose parameters do not belong to one of the $\Theta_i$s, we count $q$ missed detections.
+To optimize the choice of $(\Theta_i)_{i=1..n}$, as in~\cite{muller2004}, we adopt two Bayesian approaches.
 First, we compute the maximum utility action, where the objective function performs a trade-off between expected false and missed detections.
 Second, we minimise the expected number of missed detections subject to a constraint on the expected number of false ones.
 We find that provided the $\Theta_i$s cannot be too close to each other in some sense, the optimal detection procedure simply consists in taking the $\Theta_i, i=1..n$ such that for each $i$, the posterior probabilities of having a component with parameters in $\Theta_i$ is greater than a certain threshold.